Shuv0123/cloud_computing_with_AWS/documentation/EC2_set_up.md

   - location /fibonacci/ { proxy_pass http://localhost:3000/fibonacci/; }
 - cd app
 - npm start
+### If the above commands do NOT initialise the reverse proxy do as follows
+- cd /etc/nginx/sites-available
+- Test if NGINX has any configuration errors - "sudo nginx -t" if this does not pop out any error message do as follows
+- sudo systemctl reload nginx
+- sudo systemctl restart nginx
+- sudo systemctl enable nginx
+- Check the status of nginx - "sudo systemctl status nginx"
+- cd app
+- sudo apt update -y
+- sudo apt upgrade -y
+- npm start
 ## MongoDB set-up
 - Search and select "EC2"